Ircama/hostp2pd/README.md

 To start a Wi-Fi Direct connection with Android and connect a UNIX system running *hostp2pd*, tap Settings > Wi-Fi > Advanced settings > Wi-Fi Direct and wait for the peer device to appear.
 Select it and wait for connection established.
 Notice that through this process, the mobile/cellular connection is not disabled while the Wi-Fi Direct connection is active.

-The P2P-Device interface is created by *wpa_supplicant* over the physical wlan interface, if default options are used.
+The P2P-Device interface used by hostp2pd is created by *wpa_supplicant* over the physical wlan interface (if default options are used).
 Use `iw dev` to list the available wlan interfaces.
-An unnamed/non-netdev interface with type P2P-device should be found.
-If no P2P-Device is shown (e.g., only the physical *phy#0* Interface *wlan0* is present), either *wpa_supplicant* is not active or is not appropriately compiled/configured.
+An unnamed/non-netdev interface with *type P2P-device* should be found.
+If no P2P-Device is shown (e.g., only the physical *phy#0* Interface *wlan0* is present), either *wpa_supplicant* is not active or it is not appropriately compiled/configured.
 With *wlan0* as physical interface (ref. `iw dev`), to get the name of the P2P-Interface use the command `wpa_cli -i wlan0 interface`: it should return the physical interface *wlan0* and the P2P-device (e.g., *p2p-dev-wlan0*).
 Use this name as argument to the `-i` option of *hostp2pd*.
-Notice also that, if a P2P-Device is configured, `wpa_cli` without option automatically points to this interface.
+Notice also that, if a P2P-Device is configured, `wpa_cli` without option should automatically point to this interface.

 Notice that, depending the capabilities of the wlan device driver, the AP virtual interface has to be stopped before creating a P2P-GO group.
 Also, a persistent P2P-GO group can provide AP capabilities together with the Wi-Fi Direct functionalities.